Spoiler alert: it did.

-React’s other important feature is one-way data flow.
+React’s other important feature, described in this conceptual document, is one-way data flow.
 Compared to the two-way flow implied by other frameworks, it is much easier to figure out how state changes affect the app in React.
 One-way data flow also enables powerful libraries like Redux.

 React Native helped us speed up our mobile development cycle.
 Using out-of-the-box tools, we can run our React Native app locally in the iOS simulator.
 That allows us to refresh the app to test changes without recompilation, just like we would in the web.
 Even better, application state is maintained across these “hot reloads.”
 These development features of React Native translate into a big savings in time and effort, allowing us to focus on developing new features.

 Since we could leverage our previous React knowledge, we didn’t have to learn a new language and could get straight into coding.
 This was especially great for our team, since none of us had used Objective-C or Swift.
 Another bonus was that, except for some custom event logging, we hardly had to write any native code.

 React Native makes heavy use of Flexbox, a newer CSS module that aims to make styling more consistent and straightforward.
 This removes the need to know many of the traditional quirks of CSS.
 After overcoming the learning curve, the more declarative approach of Flexbox allowed us to style new components more rapidly than in traditional CSS.

 Debugging was also easier than we expected.
 We just connected to the debugger in the Chrome Developer Tools and debugged the same way we would on the web.
 React Native has several additional tools – the element inspector determines the styling applied to a component, and the network inspector analyzes the XHR requests your application makes.
 Being able to reuse familiar tools helped us track down and fix issues as they arose.